 ACRRA, see Minnesota Statutes Chapter 18E.03 stands for agricultural chemical response and reimbursement account.
 The funds in the ACRRA account are used to clean up spills of agricultural chemicals.
 Currently, the ACRRA fee is 0.1 percent of pesticide sales and is an addition fee paid by both registrants and dealers when reporting sales.

 Yes, Minnesota is an ALSTAR (Accepted Labels State Tracking and Repository) participant.
 ALSTAR is a system that facilitates the exchange of information between regulatory agencies and registrant companies, see National Pesticide Information Retrieval System.
-If submitting revised labels/MSDS via ALSTAR, do not also send them directly to the Minnesota Department of Agriculture.
-If submitting labels and MSDS for a new registration via ALSTAR, please indicate on the registration application that the labels and MSDS have been submitted via ALSTAR.
+If submitting revised labels/SDS via ALSTAR, do not also send them directly to the Minnesota Department of Agriculture.
+If submitting labels and SDS for a new registration via ALSTAR, please indicate on the registration application that the labels and SDS have been submitted via ALSTAR.

-If submitting labels/MSDS via ALSTAR, do not also send them on a disk or to email@example.com.
-If submitting the label/MSDS for a new registration via ALSTAR, please indicate on the registration application form that the label/MSDS has been submitted via ALSTAR.
+If submitting labels/SDS via ALSTAR, do not also send them on a disk.
+If submitting the label/SDS for a new registration via ALSTAR, please indicate on the registration application form that the label/SDS have been submitted via ALSTAR.

 Copies of the CSF and of the EPA stamped approved label are not required to be submitted.